CalSol/braintrain/lab1.md

 ## Lab 1.1: Getting started
 > Do these before the lab:
 >
-> 0. Do soldering training (make your own BRAINv3.3).
+> 1. Do soldering training (make your own BRAINv3.3).
-> 0. Set up [the build system](https://github.com/CalSol/Zephyr-FW#setup). _If your focus isn't electrical, you may pair up with someone who has this set up instead.
+> 1. Set up [the build system](https://github.com/CalSol/Tachyon-FW#setup). _If your focus isn't electrical, you may pair up with someone who has this set up instead.
 In the future, we may add instructions for using the mbed online compiler._

-0. If doing this lab during one of the scheduled training sessions, consider pairing up.
+1. If doing this lab during one of the scheduled training sessions, consider pairing up.
-0. Clone this repository.
+1. Clone this repository.
 You may also set up this repository under Eclipse (similarly to [Zephyr-FW](https://github.com/CalSol/Zephyr-FW#project-configuration)), or use command-line scons and openocd.
-0. Sanity check: build the code, either by running `scons` at the repository root, or in Eclipse.

 ## Lab 1.2: "Hello, world"
 While the typical programming "Hello, world" is to print text on a screen, we don't have a screen on our BRAINs.
 Instead, we will do the typical embedded "hello, world": the blinking LED.